playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <!-- tabs:end -->

-Now if we look at the rendered output, we can see that we have all three files listing out as-expected!
+If we look at the rendered output, we can see that we have all three files listing out as expected!

-Now all it would take to add a new item to our files list would be to `push` to said array and also force a re-render.
+Now, all it would take to add a new item to the list of our files is to `push` to said array and force a re-render.

 ## Keys